ewlin/NYPhil_data_viz/README.md

 * X-Axis ticks sometimes not showing up in AREA graph
 * Trendline annotation needs to be removed earlier when scrolling upwards

+#### TESTS:
+* Data processing/transforms code should be tested
+* Utility library code should be tested

 #### CODE: